 - Intravenous drug consumption might lead to the transmission of many infectious diseases like AIDS if the same syringe is shared among multiple people.

-- Alcohol usage ultimately leads to failure of vital organs like liver and kidneys.
+- Alcohol usage ultimately leads to failure of vital organs like the liver and kidneys.

 Prevention and Control

-- Medical help in situations where counseling and talking cannot help.
+- Medical help in situations where counselling and talking cannot help.

-- Counseling and education are one of the best ways of dealing with the cases of alcohol and drug abuse.
+- Counselling and education are one of the best ways of dealing with cases of alcohol and drug abuse.

-- There are many reward centers mainly launched to help the alcohol and drug abuse patients from exerting control over the impulse to use drugs even when there are negative consequences.
+- There are many rehabilitation centres mainly launched to help the alcohol and drug abuse patients from exerting control over the impulse to use drugs even when there are negative consequences.